Cart

 0

-Vitoria-Gasteiz, Álava – Basque Capital on the GR® 38 Route
+Vitoria-Gasteiz, Álava – Basque Capital Near the GR® 38 Route

 Historic streets, green spaces, and a major hub on the Llanada Alavesa

-Vitoria-Gasteiz lies along the GR® 38 Wine & Fish Route in the heart of Álava, where the open agricultural landscapes of the Llanada Alavesa meet one of northern Spain’s most liveable and historically significant cities.
-Reaching the city, the route transitions from rural plains and pilgrimage landmarks into an urban environment shaped by medieval streets, green corridors, and civic squares.
+Vitoria-Gasteiz lies close to the GR® 38 Wine & Fish Route in the heart of Álava, where the open agricultural landscapes of the Llanada Alavesa meet one of northern Spain’s most liveable and historically significant cities.
+Nearing the city, the route transitions from rural plains and pilgrimage landmarks into an urban environment shaped by medieval streets, green corridors, and civic squares.

 The historic centre sits on a low hill crowned by the Cathedral of Santa María, surrounded by narrow streets that reflect the city’s medieval origins.
 Beyond the old quarter, broad avenues, parks, and green spaces define a modern city known for its environmental planning and extensive urban green belt.